 Men and women respond differently, however.
 Men with obstructive sleep apnea commonly report low libidos and sexual activity, usually associated with lower testosterone levels in some men due to OSA (Obstructive sleep apnea).
 Women, on the other hand, have mood swings and hormonal changes when a good night’s sleep is missing.

 Obesity rises when solid sleep goes by the wayside, which exacerbates a woman’s grumpiness.
 Both men and women become quarrelsome and less able to cope with life’s ups and downs.
 This can impact their interactions as spouses, friends, or partners.

 To alleviate couples turning into estranged bedfellows, there is encouraging sleep therapy to solve the sleep-loss issues.
 When a couple sees how insomnia has become a dividing factor in their relationship, pursuing treatment is the next step.
-Dr. Huff and his dedicated team have all the tools and guidance to turn your relationship around.
-One visit, one consultation, and a willingness on both bed partners will restore not only a decent night’s sleep, but can revive overall health and happiness for each person.
+Our expert sleep dentist Dr. Huff and his dedicated team have all the tools and guidance to turn your relationship around.
+One visit, one consultation, and a willingness from both bed partners will restore not only a decent night’s sleep but can revive overall health and happiness for each person.

 To schedule an appointment at our Kerrville office, contact us at (830) 715-4484 or fill out our convenient online contact form.
 We welcome patients from Ingram, Center Point, Camp Verde, and surrounding Kerr County, TX areas.